schweppes-0x/GWardrobe/README.md

 hr-3163-45.hd-180-1390.ch-3432-110-1408.lg-3434-110-1408.sh-3435-110-92.ha-3431-110-1408.cc-3360-110:M
 ```
 To import your custom outfit, perform the next steps:
- 1. Place your formatted figure string into the text field (FIGURESTRING:GENDER)
+ 1. Place the desired figure string into the text field.
+ 2. Select the gender of the outfit (either M or F for Male and Female).
+ 3. (OPTIONAL) Specify the name of the outfit.
- 2. Click on "Add to Wardrobe"
+ 4. Click on "Add to Wardrobe"
- 3. It now should be added to your Wardrobe.
+ 5. It now should be added to your Wardrobe.

 ## [Other Habbo's]

  You can also copy outfits of other Habbo's.
  1. Go into a room
  2. Select the user
+ 3. (OPTIONAL) Specify the name of the outfit.
- 3. Click on "Add to Wardrobe"
+ 4. Click on "Add to Wardrobe".
- 4. The outfit can be found in your Wardrobe.
+ 5. The outfit can be found in your Wardrobe.

+# Important to know
+If you installed the extension while being into a room and you would like to copy someone's outfit, you would need to reload the room first as the extension couldn't register every other outfit in the room.
+In conclusion, this does NOT need to be done every once you would like to copy someone's outfit!

 -------------------------------------------------------------------------------------
 # Features for the futute: